Adventurous Career or Life of Veritable Slavery?

 I watch the videos nowadays on YouTube of the early 20th century sailors describing how they were sent aloft almost immediately when going aboard ship for the first time and wonder what that must have been like to be chased up a hundred foot tall mast by a gruff mate.
 How did one deal with the fear of heights?
 How did one deal with no electricity, no heated or air conditioned spaces, having to wear wet clothes and sleep under damp blankets for days on end.
 And the one thing that most people don't think about is the night.
 No flashlights/electric torches, no flood lights or spot lights for the navigators.
 All done by a sense of feel and a knowledge of which line was where and just WHERE one was.
 A nineteenth century sailor could find the clew of a sail at three AM on the darkest, coldest and windiest of nights by the touch of the fingers of one hand while his other was steadying him at over a hundred feet up on the spars.

 Many sailors after quitting the sea went on to become steeple jacks and bridge and skyscraper construction workers because of their familiarity with heights.
 It was of course well known that their upper body strength had been well developed and were famous for their over developed arms ie..Popeye!.
+I remember reading about the construction of the Golden Gate Bridge and how they were able to draw on the talents of the readily available sailors.

 Even if there were several decades between Dana's experience and his publishing of the Seaman's Friend it is still a great book to read for a description of the Carrier Dove sailor.